Ellington Colliery: History

-The pit was first sunk into the Great Northern Coalfield in 1909, but wasn't completed until 1913.
+The pit was first sunk into the Great Northern Coalfield in 1909, but was not completed until 1913.
 Coal was mined from the Ashington, High Main, Main, Yard, Low Main and Brass Thill seams.
 By 1974, over 66% of the mine's output was going to the adjacent aluminium smelter, with the remainder being sold to the CEGB.
 Ellington and Lynemouth Collieries were linked underground, and were known as Ellington Combine.
 When Lynemouth Colliery was deliberately flooded to try and extinguish a fire, a new drift entrance was built called Bewick Drift, with all coal from Ellington being brought to the surface there and then latterly moved on a conveyor to the aluminium smelter.
 Bewick Drift opened in 1968, and the railway connection to Ellington from the west became redundant.
 It closed in the late 1970s.

 During the 1970s, coal waste from Ellington and Lynemouth Colleries was tipped into the sea.
 The action of the waves upon the coal waste separated out the coal which would float.
 This waste, coupled with coal from the seams under the sea being washed up on local beaches, created a local harvesting industry known as Seacoaling.

 In 1983, the pit set a record by outputting 1,000,000 tonne in just 29 weeks.
 At the same time, it was estimated that Ellington employed 50 pit ponies, one of the last large industrial producers to do so.
 Throughout the 1980s, Ellington remained the most profitable colliery in the Northumberland coalfield, and during 1985/86, it was only colliery in that area to turn a profit.
 It was also the worlds' largest undersea project, and regularly accounted for over 69% of all deep-mined coal in the county of Northumberland.

 In February 1984, a few weeks before the start of the 1984–1985 miners' strike, the National Coal Board chairman, Ian MacGregor visited the colliery but was "besieged" by 400 miners protesting about the planned closure of Bates Colliery at Blyth.
 This led to MacGregors planned underground tour being cancelled and as he was being given a secure police escort off the site, the protesters surged forward and a low fence collapsed with MacGregor being "jostled" to the ground.
 The NUM later said it would not apologise for the incident.